curv3d/curv/docs/Value_Encoding.md

   * Thunks are passed around as Values, stored as members of lists.
     When a Value is poked to determine its type, if it is a thunk then it is
     evaluated: the Value is updated in-place, replaced by the thunk result.

+### List Concepts
+One way to figure out the right data structures:
+* Look at a representative set of algorithms.
+* Create a taxonomy of "list concepts" describing an expected set of list operations and their algorithmic complexity, as required by different classes of algorithms.
+* For each list concept (which describes the requirements of a class of list algorithms), provide a set of list constructors and operators.
+* There are multiple internal representations, but only one List type.

 ## Object
 The obvious representation is just a map from names to values,